theophileds/SpotifyImport/README.md

 > Other tools like PandoraExport are in preparation, stay tuned!

-If you want to generate a Json file your own way you have to respect the following schema:
+If you want to generate a playlist based Json file your own way you have to respect the following schema:

     {
       "Artist1": [